 - Eligibility: Doctoral Students whose dissertation proposals have been formally approved by their dissertation committees

 - Application deadline: Applications can be submitted at any time, but will only be reviewed twice a year.
-Proposals submitted by Friday, December 6, 2013, at 5:00 pm will be reviewed during the last two weeks of December.
-Proposals submitted by Friday, May 16, 2014 at 5:00 pm will be reviewed during the last two weeks of May.
+Proposals submitted by Monday, January 15, 2018 at 5:00 pm will be reviewed during the following 2-3 weeks.
+Proposals submitted by Friday, July 13, 2018 at 5:00 pm will be reviewed during the last two weeks of August.

 - Maximum award: $5,000